 100% wholemeal is difficult to buy in most countries, and I've never seen it in my native South Africa.
 Millers are internationally allowed to call their product wholewheat flour provided no more than 40% of the grain has been removed; much of the bran and the germ.
 It's a colossal deception and the health of nations pays the huge price tag.

-If you want 100% wholemeal flour for your bread, then seriously consider purchasing an electric flour mill.
+If you want 100 percent wholemeal for your bread, then seriously consider purchasing an electric flour mill.

 I once owned a hand powered mill and don't recommend them; they simply do not get the grain fine enough; don't waste your money.